yugabyte/yb-iot-fleet-management/iot-ksql-processor/README.md

 ## Running the Kafka sinks
-Please perform the following steps from the top level directory in this repo.
+Please perform the following steps from the *top level directory* of this repo.

-- Create a topic.
+- Create the origin topic.
 ```
 ~/yb-kafka/confluent-os/confluent-5.0.0/bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic iot-data-event
 ```